-1. Bun With Headband:
+6. Bun With Headband

 A great all-around hairstyle for many hair lengths, the model’s casual topknot lets short-haired rock their locks in a messy and fun way.
 To recreate this look, grab your hair and lift it up into a messy bun!
 Don’t forget to be generous with the hair ties and pins, and use an anti-frizz hairspray or headband for those short flyaways.

-3. Side Braided Pony:
+8. Side Braided Pony

 Not only singer Nelly Furtado’s side braided pony will help you keep your hair in place while you are working out, but this style is equally stylish and chic.
 Win-win!
 To recreate the hairstyle, begin by parting your hair down the middle.
-Next, French braid the hair, starting at the mid part, and then continue it braiding backwards.
+Next, French braid the hair, starting at the mid part, and then continue it braiding backward.
 Repeat on the opposite side, and once done, secure the braids with an elastic band.